-Australians in rural and remote areas may experience delays in cancer diagnosis and treatment of up to 53 days, compared to their metropolitan counterparts, contributing to poorer cancer survival.
+“People living in rural and remote areas may experience delays in cancer diagnosis and treatment of up to 53 days, compared to their metropolitan counterparts”, says Prof Anna Ugalde.”These delays to cancer diagnosis and treatment can lead to poorer cancer survival,” she continues.

-The ECORRA Trial implementation package is hypothesised to improve adherence to the diagnosis- and treatment-related components of the Optimal Care Pathways in rural and remote cancer services, to be acceptable and feasible, and lead to reduced healthcare costs.
-Partnerships with stakeholder organisations, healthcare professionals, and people with the lived experience of cancer have been formalised and will facilitate nationwide scaling from 2029.
+The ECORRA Trial implementation package is hypothesised to improve adherence to the diagnosis- and treatment-related time-frames set out in the Optimal Care Pathways in rural and remote cancer services, to be acceptable and feasible, and lead to reduced healthcare costs.

-The ECORRA Trial represents a significant investment and commitment to develop a nationally scalable model that ensures rural and remote living Australians receive optimal cancer care to improve the survival and equity gap.
+The ECORRA Trial represents a significant investment and commitment to develop a sustainable and nationally scalable model that ensures people living in rural and remote areas of Australia receive optimal cancer care.

 Contacts